 - Workable Fee Structure: Before you hire a business lawyer, you should first make sure that you’re comfortable with his or her fee structure.
 The majority of business lawyers work on a mixture or hourly and fixed fee billing.
 For example, if your business is dealing with a very complex issue, like contract negotiation, it can be tricky for a lawyer to determine how much time it will take, so hourly billing makes the most sense in this case.

 - Good Rapport: A business lawyer could be very skilled in the field, but if you don’t feel any chemistry, it might not be wise to hire him or her.
-It’s important for you to be able to get along well with a business lawyer in New Haven, CT, so you feel comfortable voicing your questions and concerns.
+It’s important for you to be able to get along well with a business lawyer so you feel comfortable voicing your questions and concerns.
 The better your relationship is with your lawyer, the better off your business will be.